 My Final Thoughts on the Golden Saint

-Their temperament and personality are really second to none, and the way in which they are so living and loyal to their family can, at times, be difficult to believe.
+Their temperament and personality are second to none, and the way in which they are so loving and loyal to their family can, at times, be difficult to believe.

 You will have no problems in training them, and they will certainly act as a wonderful watchdog as well.

 Yes, they might not be the best from an agility point of view, but they have an absolute heart of gold and it should be a pleasure to have this breed in your life.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.

 When she’s not nerding out on dogs, you’ll find her on a snowboard or in the kitchen baking chocolate brownies.